behaverse/schemas/bcsvw/README.md

-# BCSVW: Behaverse CSV for the Web
+# bcsvw: Behaverse CSV for the Web (WIP)

 **Extension of W3C CSVW for R and Python data types**

 ## Overview

-BCSVW extends the [W3C CSV on the Web (CSVW)](https://www.w3.org/TR/tabular-data-primer/) standard with data types and properties commonly used in R and Python:
+bcsvw extends the [W3C CSV on the Web (CSVW)](https://www.w3.org/TR/tabular-data-primer/) standard with data types and properties commonly used in R and Python:

 - **New data types**: `categorical` and `ordered` for factor variables
 - **File integrity**: SHA-256 hash to ensure data and metadata correspondence